 H. Ahmad, MD, assistant professor.

-Seema A. Bhat, MD, assistant professor, completed a fellowship in hematology/oncology at Jacobs SMBS-Roswell Park Cancer Institute and a residency in internal medicine at Jacobs SMBS-Sisters of Charity Hospital.
+Seema A. Bhat, MD, assistant professor, completed a fellowship in hematology/oncology at Jacobs SMBS-Roswell Park Comprehensive Cancer Center and a residency in internal medicine at Jacobs SMBS-Sisters of Charity Hospital.

 She earned her medical degree from Kashmir University Government

 Fenire, MD, assistant professor, is a nocturnist who